Spaghetti diagram

 General advantages

-• Shows unnecessary conveyance of products and motion of persons.
+• This tool helps you to reveal and optimize unnecessary conveyance of products and motion of persons.

 Reduces waste types